r-lib/vctrs/tests/testthat/_snaps/subscript-loc.md

       vec_as_location(1, 1L, missing = "bogus")
     Condition
       Error in `vec_as_location()`:
-      ! `missing` must be one of "propagate" or "error".
+      ! `missing` must be one of "propagate", "remove", or "error".

 # num_as_location() UI